-Probation continues to be proactive in implementing evidence-based strategies, establishing strong collaborative relationships, and developing needed programs and interventions both within the department and with outside agencies.
-This approach has led to an incredible reduction in juvenile arrests, incarceration, and youth under correctional supervision.
+The Probation Department continues to be proactive in implementing evidence-based strategies, establishing strong collaborative relationships, and developing needed programs and interventions both within the department and with outside agencies.
+This approach has contributed to the significant reduction in juvenile arrests, incarceration, and youth under correctional supervision.
 The youths that remain under supervision have significantly higher needs and Merced County has continued to look at strategies for addressing this population of youth.
 Probation's juvenile justice strategy is to continue to be evidence and strength-based, as well as collaborative and balanced in terms of offender accountability and rehabilitation.

 The Juvenile Services Division oversees all juvenile matters referred to the Probation Department by other law enforcement agencies in Merced County.
 Probation staff process hundreds of referrals from law enforcement agencies for youth alleged to have committed law violations, those who are beyond parental control, curfew violators, truants, or runaways.
-In the following chart between the period of July 2020 to April 2021, the Probation Department had forwarded 165 referrals to the Merced County District Attorney's Office for review and 79 additional 79 referrals where a petition was filed with the juvenile court.
+In the following chart between the period of July 2021 to April 2022, the Probation Department had forwarded 91 referrals to the Merced County District Attorney's Office for review and a petition was filed with the juvenile court on 46 of those referrals.

-In the following chart between the period of July 2020 to April 2021, the Probation Department identified the top 8 received referrals by offense type.
+In the following chart between the period of July 2021 to April 2022, the Probation Department identified the top 8 received referrals by offense type.

-In a review of the data presented above, Probation received one hundred and forty-one (141) referrals for Runaway.
+In a review of the data presented above, referrals for Runaway still make up the largest category of referrals received.
 Youth who run away face new problems like not having money, food to eat, a safe place to sleep, or anyone to look out for them.
 Youth with no home and no money become desperate, doing anything to meet their basic needs.
-Because of this, they often find themselves in risky situations that would be frightening, even for adults.
+Because of this, they often find themselves in risky situations.

-As previously mentioned, the creation of the Early Intervention Officer was to target this at-risk population.
-The EIO provides prevention, early intervention, and diversion services and applies constructive evidence-based interventions to hold the youth accountable for inappropriate negative and criminal behavior, as well as address the criminogenic needs of the youth when possible.
+As previously mentioned, the intent of the Early Intervention Officer (newly named Community Based Deputy Probation Officer) (CBDPO) is to target at-risk populations in underserved and high-risk neighborhoods.
+The CBDPO provides prevention, early intervention, and diversion services and applies constructive evidence-based interventions to hold the youth accountable for inappropriate negative and criminal behavior, as well as address the criminogenic needs of the youth when possible.

-In the following chart between the period of July 2020 to April 2021, the Probation Department had youth under supervision (the totals below were calculated on a daily average).
+The following chart between the period of July 2021 to April 2022, shows the number of youths under supervision and type of supervision (the totals below were calculated on a daily average).

-Probation has adopted the use of detailed assessments of all juvenile referrals to help categorize the level of supervision warranted and to provide targeted interventions to address the specific criminogenic needs of youth.
-In the following chart between the period of July 2020 to April 2021, the Probation Department identified the average amount of cases assessed at a specific level.
-On average, there are 118 youth assessed as High Risk, 78 youth assessed as Moderate Risk, and 59 youth assessed as Low Risk.
+The Probation Department has adopted the use of detailed assessments of all juvenile referrals to help categorize the level of supervision warranted and to provide targeted interventions to address the specific criminogenic needs of youth.
+In the following chart between the period of July 2021 to April 2022, the Probation Department identified the average amount of cases assessed at a specific level.
+On average, there are 90 youth assessed as High Risk, 61 youth assessed as Moderate Risk, and 51 youth assessed as Low Risk.